jawslouis/MakePlacePlugin/README.md

 * **Label Furniture**: Shows a small tooltip over each furniture, with a button to apply the layout position to the furniture
 * **Save**: Saves the *currently loaded* layout to file.
 You start with a blank layout each time you enter the house, and will need to either import a layout or load the current house layout.
 * **Load**: Loads the layout from the specified file.
-The plugin will attempt to match the layout furniture to the current furniture in the house.
-It tries to match dye colors too, if possible.
+The plugin will check the currently placed furniture in the house to see if there is a match with the layout.
+It also checks if there is a match for the dye color.
 All layout furniture with no match will be grayed out.
 * **House Layout**: Loads the current furniture layout in the house
-* **Apply**: Applies the layout position to all applicable items (those that are not grayed out).
+* **Apply**: Applies the layout position to all applicable furniture (those that are not grayed out).
+* **Time Interval**: The time period between each furniture placement when applying the entire layout.
+Setting this too low (e.g. 200ms) may cause some furniture placements to be missed.

 ###